bertramdev/sass-asset-pipeline/README.md

 SASS Asset Pipeline
 ==========================
-The `sass-asset-pipeline` is a plugin that provides SASS support for the asset-pipeline static asset management plugin via compass.
+The `sass-asset-pipeline` is a plugin that provides SASS/Compass support for the asset-pipeline static asset management plugin via compass.

 For more information on how to use asset-pipeline, visit [here](http://www.github.com/bertramdev/asset-pipeline).